-Unlike the early apostles, sadly, many of today’s church leaders have become very burdensome to God’s people.
-They coaxed and cajoled gullible children of God into financing and sustaining their flamboyant, extravagant and prodigal spending and lifestyles.
+Sadly, unlike the early apostles, many of today’s church leaders have become very burdensome to God’s people.
+They coaxed and cajoled gullible children of God into financing and sustaining their flashy, extravagant, and prodigal spending and lifestyles.

 It is so unfortunate that many of our church leaders today are unwilling to let go of any of their rights and privileges as leaders.
 They constantly make demands for their rights and get upset when and where they don’t receive special or preferential treatments.

-While God’s people under many church leaders today are groaning under the heavy financial burden they have laid upon them, these self-centred men go about bragging about their riches, wealth or material possessions.
+While God’s people under many church leaders today are groaning under the heavy financial burden they have laid upon them; these self-centered men go about bragging about their riches, wealth, or material possessions.
 God will surely deliver His flock from their mouths!

 Thus says the Lord GOD, “Behold, I am against the shepherds, and I will require My flock at their hand; I will cause them to cease feeding the sheep, and the shepherds shall feed themselves no more; for I will deliver My flock from their mouths, that they may no longer be food for them.”
 (Eze.
 34:10 NKJV).

-Beloved, we may not experience true revival in the Church until there is a restoration of Jesus’ style of leadership – Servant-Leadership in the Church.
+Beloved, we may not experience a true reformation in the Church until there is a restoration of Jesus’ leadership style – Servant-Leadership in the Church.

-Spiritual reformation in today’s Church leadership must start with a genuine repentance from those of us in leadership positions in the Church.
-We must admit that we have not devoutly, justly and blamelessly conducted ourselves among God’s people (1 Thess.
+Spiritual reformation in today’s church leadership must start with genuine repentance from those of us in leadership positions in the Church.
+We must admit that we have not devoutly, justly, and blamelessly conducted ourselves among God’s people (1 Thess.
 2:10).

 We must admit that we have failed woefully to show God’s people by our lifestyles how they ought to walk and to please God (1 Thess.
 4:1).
 We must humble ourselves before the LORD, appropriating His forgiveness and mercy.

-We must also be willing to renounce our sinful and worldly ways, and set the Lord Jesus Christ before us as our perfect model of leadership.
+We must also be willing to renounce our sinful and worldly ways and set the Lord Jesus Christ before us as our perfect leadership model.

-Even though many Christian leaders today proudly parade themselves as super human beings, yet they are mortal and vulnerable men like any human being.
+Even though many Christian leaders proudly parade themselves as superhuman beings, they are mortal and vulnerable men like any human being.
 Our leaders need our compassion and intercession.

-Desist from feeding the ego of egocentric leaders.
-Don’t allow any leader to cajole, coax or compel you into financing or sustaining his extravagant spending and lifestyle.
+Desist from feeding the ego of narcissistic leaders.
+Don’t allow any leader to persuade, coax, or compel you into financing or sustaining his extravagant spending and lifestyle.